SJ23 Tech Tip C25, (Created 2024-01-25) Bob Schimmel

 SJ23 Forward Hatch Bug Screen.

 I have long wanted to replace Panache's forward hatch bug screen as it has seen better days years ago.
-I curse it every time I try to stick it to the Velcro under the hatch for sleeping onboard.
-The problem is that it was folded for a very long time and because of that a permanent crease has set in the screen.
-That crease eventually cracked, creating a highway for bugs to zoom through.
+I curse it every time I sleep onboard and try to stick the screen to the Velcro under the hatch.
+The problem is that it was stored folded for a very long time and developed permanent creases in the screen.
+Those creases eventually cracked, creating a highway for bugs to zoom through.
 And boy do they find me.
 This is the primary reason why the replacement screen will be rolled up for storage.
-It will be stuck to the underside of the hatch to keep me away from the bugs while the bugs stay on their side.
-One thing is for certain, anything that keeps those #$%^& skeeters out is a solution to me.
+It will be stuck to the underside of the hatch to keep me away from the bugs while they stay on their side.
+One thing is for certain, anything that keeps those #$%^& skeeters out is a OK to me.
 I think they make wonderful bird food, don't you agree?

 DESIGN